scapcommunity/XCCDF/docs/4_conformance.md

 ## 4.2 Benchmark Document Conformance

-XCCDFbenchmark documents claiming conformance with this specification SHALL follow these requirements:
+XCCDF benchmark documents claiming conformance with this specification SHALL follow these requirements:

 1. Adhere to the official XCCDF schema as explained in Section 6.